 The shared-memory file has the same lifetime as its associated WAL file.
 The shared-memory file is created when the WAL file is created and is deleted when the WAL file is deleted.
 During WAL file recovery, the shared memory file is recreated from scratch based on the contents of the WAL file being recovered.

-The master journal file is used as part of the atomic commit process when a single transaction makes changes to multiple databases that have been added to a single database connection using the ATTACH statement.
-The master journal file is always located in the same directory as the main database file (the main database file is the database that is identified in the original sqlite3_open(), sqlite3_open16(), or sqlite3_open_v2() call that created the database connection) with a randomized suffix.
-The master journal file contains the names of all of the various attached auxiliary databases that were changed during the transaction.
-The multi-database transaction commits when the master journal file is deleted.
+The super-journal file is used as part of the atomic commit process when a single transaction makes changes to multiple databases that have been added to a single database connection using the ATTACH statement.
+The super-journal file is always located in the same directory as the main database file (the main database file is the database that is identified in the original sqlite3_open(), sqlite3_open16(), or sqlite3_open_v2() call that created the database connection) with a randomized suffix.
+The super-journal file contains the names of all of the various attached auxiliary databases that were changed during the transaction.
+The multi-database transaction commits when the super-journal file is deleted.
 See the documentation titled Atomic Commit In SQLite for additional detail.

-The master journal file is only created in cases where a single database connection is talking with two or more databases files as a result of using ATTACH to connection to auxiliary databases, and where a single transaction modifies more than one of those database files.
-Without the master journal, the transaction commit on a multi-database transaction would be atomic for each database individually, but it would not be atomic across all databases.
+Without the super-journal, the transaction commit on a multi-database transaction would be atomic for each database individually, but it would not be atomic across all databases.
 In other words, if the commit were interrupted in the middle by a crash or power loss, then the changes to one of the databases might complete while the changes to another database might roll back.
-The master journal causes all changes in all databases to either rollback or commit together.
+The super-journal causes all changes in all databases to either rollback or commit together.

 A statement journal file is used to rollback partial results of a single statement within a larger transaction.
 For example, suppose an UPDATE statement will attempt to modify 100 rows in the database.
 But after modifying the first 50 rows, the UPDATE hits a constraint violation which should block the entire statement.
 The statement journal is used to undo the first 50 row changes so that the database is restored to the state it was in at the start of the statement.